CMNicol/quick-ec2/README.md

 ## Environment variables
 A `.env` file is used to set environment variables.
 A [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) class is used to get the variables when instantiated.
-The `StackParameters` class (found in `parameters/from_environment.py`), is defined.
+The `StackParameters` class (found in `parameters/from_environment.py`), is that class.
-This class defines the environment variables needed in the `.env` file.
+Look at it to see what environment variables are needed in the `.env` file.

 ## Helpful
 [Finding an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).